mazPrzemo89/pmuandlashesServerSide/README.md

 ```
 After the user is successfully created and saved to your database it will have a role property with value of 0
 in order to give that user admin privileges you need to manually change that value to 1.

+### Important:
+Before starting the cilent side you must create a Booking Times array which will be used later by the client.
+Booking Times array needs to be created only once and it doesn't need any adjustments after it's creation.
+To do that send a PUT request to ``` http://<YOUR_LOCAL_INSTANCE>/api/bookings/setbookingtimes ``` ,
+preferably use postman.